razorsyntax/nativescript-couchbase/README.md

+# This Project is No Longer Supported Or Maintained

 # Couchbase Lite Plugin for Telerik NativeScript

 Couchbase Lite is a NoSQL embedded database for mobile devices.
 It is a replacement for common database technologies like SQLite and Core Data.